comfyanonymous/ComfyUI_examples/faq/README.md

 ## Why do I get incoherent images with some checkpoints that are less than 1.9GB?

 Some rare checkpoints like ProtoGen_X3.4 don't come with CLIP weights.
-The CLIPLoader node in ComfyUI can be used to load CLIP model weights like [these SD1.5 ones](https://huggingface.co/runwayml/stable-diffusion-v1-5/blob/main/text_encoder/model.safetensors).
+The CLIPLoader node in ComfyUI can be used to load CLIP model weights like [these CLIP L ones that can be used on SD1.5](https://huggingface.co/comfyanonymous/flux_text_encoders/blob/main/clip_l.safetensors).

 ## What is the difference between strength_model and strength_clip in the "Load LoRA" node?